plasma-umass/scalene/README.md

 **A:** Pass in the `--noreload` option (see https://github.com/plasma-umass/scalene/issues/178).

-**Q: How do I use Scalene with PyTorch?**
+**Q: How do I use Scalene with PyTorch on the Mac?**

-**A:** Scalene works with PyTorch version 1.5.1.
-There's a bug in newer versions of PyTorch (https://github.com/pytorch/pytorch/issues/57185) that interferes with Scalene (discussion here: https://github.com/plasma-umass/scalene/issues/110).
+**A:** Scalene works with PyTorch version 1.5.1 on Mac OS X. There's a bug in newer versions of PyTorch (https://github.com/pytorch/pytorch/issues/57185) that interferes with Scalene (discussion here: https://github.com/plasma-umass/scalene/issues/110), but only on Macs.

 # Technical Information